My Story

 For many years, I witnessed and challenged the limited knowledge and understanding in mainstream healthcare of the impact of traumas and Complex Post-Traumatic Stress.

-Lack of mind-body interventions like yoga to help provide effective treatment -e.g. for people who struggle with mood ‘disorders’ and other forms of distress or a chronic illness- is overwhelming.
-Yet, scientific research shows yoga does help many to heal or recover.
+Lack of mind-body interventions (MBI), like yoga, to help provide effective treatment -e.g. to tackle mood swings, weight and hormonal issues, the impact of stress or chronic illness- is overwhelming.
+Yet, scientific research shows yoga does help many to recover or cope with stressful environments.

-I knew from personal experience that practising yoga also helps to strengthen the natural connections between the mental, emotional, physical, and thus, spiritual aspects of self.
+I knew from experience that practising yoga, mediation and mindfulness helps to strengthen the natural connections between the mental, emotional and physical aspects of ourselves.
 Spirituality includes the ability to find meaning, build connections and a sense of purpose.

 "I love Yoga Enlights.
 I was impressed by Alo's teachings, professionalism and ability to bring yoga alive for me.
 She was confident in tailoring all our yoga sessions to the varying levels.
 They were energizing and stimulating.